Unobstructed deformations for singular Calabi-Yau varieties: Introduction

 The proofs are based on the $T^1$ lifting property as well as (for the proof in \cite{Ran}) the related $T^2$ injective property of \cite{Ran0}.
 Here, the hypothesis that there is a K\"ahler resolution of $Y$ could be replaced by: there exists a resolution of $Y$ satisfying the $\partial\bar\partial$-lemma.
 Note that Ran stated his result for somewhat more general singularities.
 However, there are several points in the papers \cite{Ran} and \cite{Tian} which need clarification, and the method of \cite{Tian} seems to work only in dimension $3$.

 In dimension $3$, there is the following result of Namikawa \cite{namtop}, which allows more complicated singularities:

-\begin{theorem} Let $Y$ be a singular Calabi-Yau variety of dimension $3$, all of whose singular points are rational lci singularities, such that $H^1(Y;\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which is K\"ahler.
+\begin{theorem} Let $Y$ be a singular Calabi-Yau variety of dimension $3$, all of whose singular points are isolated rational lci singularities, such that $H^1(Y;\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which is K\"ahler.
 Then the deformations of $Y$ are unobstructed. \end{theorem}

-As usual, we can relax the condition that there exist a K\"ahler resolution to the condition that there exists a resolution satisfying the $\partial\bar\partial$-lemma.
+As with Theorem~\ref{thmK}, we can relax the condition that there exist a K\"ahler resolution to the condition that there exists a resolution satisfying the $\partial\bar\partial$-lemma.
 In \cite[Theorem 3.7]{FL25a}, this result has been partially generalized to the case of Du Bois singularities.
-There are also related results of Gross \cite{gross_defcy}, in case $Y$ has a crepant resolution, where $Y$ has rational but not necessarily lci singularities, which relate the deformation theory of $Y$ to the local obstructions to deformations of the isolated singular points.
+There are also related results of Gross \cite{gross_defcy}, where $Y$ has rational but not necessarily lci singularities, which connect the deformation theory of $Y$ to the local obstructions to deformations of the isolated singular points.

 In higher dimensions, the author and Radu Laza have proved the following generalization of Theorem~\ref{thmK} \cite[Corollary 1.5]{FL22c}: